 Pico de Gallo is one of the most customizable recipes on the planet.
 Mix, match, and play—almost everything tastes good here.

-- Acid Swap — Lime is traditional, but lemon or a splash of white wine vinegar works in a pinch.
+- Acid – Lime juice is classic, but lemon works in a pinch.
+Taste and adjust to keep it bright.

 Pico De Gallo Recipe